top of page

 School-Based Issues

 School-based Speech Therapy services can be difficult to understand.
 Sometimes a child may not qualify for school-based speech therapy, but you may feel like your child still needs services.
 Maybe your child qualifies, but you would like to pursue additional services to supplement those provided at school.
 Alternatively, some parents choose not to pursue school-based services so that their child is not pulled from his or her classroom, because they don't want their child to lose classroom instruction time.
 Maybe you would like your child to receive direct, one-on-one intervention with a Speech Pathologist.
+Let our therapists at Speaking of Speech fill in those gaps and give your child the support they need.

 bottom of page